webbrandon/mc/README.md

     -f, --file <CONFIG>                    Sets the "Makeconfig" file to use.
     -d, --deploy-script <DEPLOY_SCRIPT>    Sets the script file to use after _build script_.
     -e, --env <ENV>                        Load from .env file.
-    -c, --param-script <PARAM_SCRIPT>      Sets a custom script to configure parameters file at render time.
+        --param-script <PARAM_SCRIPT>      Sets a custom script to configure parameters file at render time.
     -p, --param <PARAM>                    Sets a custom template parameters file.
     -s, --post-script <POST_SCRIPT>        Sets the script file to use after configuring template.
     -t, --template <TEMPLATE>              Sets a custom template file